Unity-Technologies/sentis-samples/BlazeDetectionSample/Face/README.md

 ## Notes
 This model has been trained primarily for short-range faces in images taken using the front-facing smartphone camera, results may be poor for longer-range images of faces.

-The non max suppression operator requires a blocking GPU readback, this prevents this demo from running on the WebGPU backend in Unity 6 and Sentis 2.0.
+The non max suppression operator requires a blocking GPU readback, this prevents this demo from running on the WebGPU backend in Unity 6 and Inference Engine 2.2.